Me! I draw all the cartoons and write all the words you see on this site.

 I like discussion and debate and argument a lot, and one of my goals with this site is to help facilitate some good chatter on the important issues of the day — if possible from a different perspective than the boring conventional wisdom spouted by the press, politicians, and partisans.

-If you want to contact me, feel free to send me an email or tweet.
+If you want to get in touch, feel free to send me an email or tweet.
 Or, if it’s urgent, you can always give me a call at (778) 928-5547.

 Big thanks go out to the following guys, without whom the site would never be anything close to what it is today:

 |John, my good friend from the Maritimes, basically made this whole site from scratch, for which I am eternally grateful.
 Pretty much everything you see is a product of his vision.
 Any screw ups are all me, however.
 John’s a talented musician — check out his band, Wild/Kind.|

 |Trevor is a Vancouverite like me, and the guy who runs the server that graciously hosts this site.
 He’s also in charge of the fine all-things-Canadian hub site Canadaka, which hosts the Filibuster forums as well as Politwitter.ca, which lets you browse the tweets of pretty much every single politician in Canada, at any level of government (who uses Twitter).
 Trevor is also the husband of my other good pal Angela, who draws the fine webcomic Wasted Talent, in which both of them feature prominently.|

 |My Filipino-Canadian pal Earl has been my friend for many years, and helped me set up, and now maintain, my Facebook page.
 He’s also a close advisor and confidant, and one of my main go-to guys for help and advice regarding this site.|

 |Nathan is a longtime reader from Austin, Texas.
 He helps proofread this site, informing me of my many, many typos and making sure everything is grammatically correct.
 He only joined the site recently, which is why you may notice a lot more mistakes in the pre-2009 content.|